patrikzudel/PatrikZeros-CSGO-Sound-Fix/README.md

   - [x] Bomb volume reduction
   - [x] Settings for flash volume reduction
   - [x] Easy way to start with Windows
+  - [x] Fix antiviruses flagging it as a virus
   - [ ] Keyboard toggle to switch between High / Low volume
   - [ ] Dink (Helmet Headshot) volume reduction
   - [ ] Toggle for the app (On system tray)